geothermaldev/Apatite/README.md

 # Apatite

-## Notice: There is currently ongoing work on renaming the project.
-This means there might be inconsistent naming.

 ## What is Apatite?

 Apatite is a tool that opens a specific URL when in between certain timestamps.
 This can be useful for when you have a set schedule and open the same URL during a certain time period.